Affected Roles: Owner, Administrator

 Enter the User ID and Password of the camera’s ONVIF profile.

-Otherwise, proceed to the next troubleshooting step.
+If the camera does not display video in ODM, proceed to the next troubleshooting step.

 The camera can be rebooted through the Maintenance section of ODM.

 Alternatively, the camera can be rebooted from its web client or by disconnecting and reconnecting the camera power.

 Test the camera stream again after completing the reboot.
 If the issue persists, proceed to the next troubleshooting method.

 To connect with the web client, enter the camera’s IP address into the address bar of the web browser.
 If the camera has been assigned to a port value of anything other than 80, you will need to specify the port value in the address bar.

 If you have not set up a new Username and Password for the camera yet, use:

 **NOTE: DW cameras now require a password assignment when initially connecting.
 Please read for more information.

 If the camera displays video in the web client, but not in DW Spectrum® IPVMS or in ODM, please check the camera’s streaming settings and test the camera using an H.264 codec instead of an H.265 codec.